msgpack/msgpack-c/QUICKSTART-CPP.md

 The serialization library is production-ready.

-Currently, RPC implementation is testing phase.
+Currently, RPC implementation is in testing phase.
 Requires newer kernel, not running on RHEL5/CentOS5.

 # Install